-The large size range of specimens collected should facilitate the determination and description of maturity stages for this species.
 All octopus sampled were weighed, sexed, the mantle length was measured and the reproductive tract was removed and weighed.
 The weight and diameter of the gonad was measured and the condition of the reproductive tract was noted.
-For male specimens, the presence and number of fully or partially formed spermatophores was noted.
-For female specimens, the presence of visible eggs within the ovary was noted.
+For male specimens the presence and number of fully or partially formed spermatophores was noted.
+For female specimens the presence of visible eggs within the ovary was noted.
 For all specimens, all or part of the gonad was preserved.
-Samples of these tissues will be embedded in paraffin, thin sectioned, and stained utilizing standard histological techniques.
-Histological results in combination with visual observations and gonadosomatic indices will be utilized to examine maturity status and seasonality of the reproductive cycle.
+Thin sections of these tissues will be embedded in paraffin, thin sectioned, and stained utilizing standard histological techniques.
+A three stage maturity classification system was derived for both male and female E. dofleini based on reproductive tract characteristics and the presence/absence of well developed eggs or spermatophores.